 Patterns that result in errors

-Assume that the nvarchar column of a table on SQL Server has a string that cannot be used by Shift-JIS.
-By the way, if you put these characters in the varchar column, the characters that cannot be used like the ColumnShiftJis column on the right are not available? will be replaced.
+Assume that a column of type nvarchar in a table on SQL Server has a string that cannot be used in Shift-JIS.
+By the way, if you put these characters in the varchar column, there are characters that can not be used, such as the "ColumnShiftJis" column on the right.
+Replace it.

-On SSIS, load the data from the previous table and assemble the flow to output to a text file.
+On SSIS, the flow is set up to read data from the previous table as shown in the figure and output it to a text file.

-Output as a CSV file.
-Because Shift-JIS is often used in CSV files, the character code of the text file is set to Shift-JIS.
+Assume that you want to output it as a CSV file.
+Since Shift-JIS is often used in CSV files, set the character encoding of the text file to Shift-JIS.

-If you run this setting, you will get an error at the timing of the output.
+If you execute with this setting, an error will occur at the timing of output.

-You receive an error message similar to the following:
+An error message similar to the following appears:

-The output file is also cut off halfway through the time the error occurs.
+The output file will also be interrupted halfway through when the error occurred.

-If you try to output it as it is, it will result in an error, so you will have to incorporate "data conversion" in the middle of the trial.
+If you try to output as it is, it will be an error, so try incorporating "data conversion" in the middle.

-Convert the data type from "DT_WSTR" to "DT_STR" and make it possible to output to Shift-JIS.
+Convert the data type from "DT_WSTR" to "DT_STR" and make it into a form that can be output to Shift-JIS.

-However, if you do this, you will get an error.
-In SSIS, implicit processing that causes data to be missing is strictly an error.
-If you want to do something that causes text to fall out on SSIS, you will have to explicitly specify character substitution for all characters.
+However, if you also execute this, you will get an error.
+This is because SSIS strictly fails implicit processing that causes data to be missing.
+If you want SSIS to perform text detyped processing, you will need to explicitly specify character substitution for all characters.

-You can use SQL to change the type of text when you load from a table in a database.
-Sql runs the SQL Server engine, not SSIS, so you can run without errors.
-By the way, all characters that cannot be used in Shift-JIS are "?" will be converted to.
-This is a SQL Server specification.
-The same results are true for all systems that use SQL Server, even if it is not SSIS.
+There is a way to change the type of text using SQL when reading from a table in a database.
+If it's SQL, it's the SQL Server engine that runs it, not SSIS, so it can run without errors.
+By the way, all characters that can not be used in Shift-JIS are "?"
+Converted to: This is a SQL Server side specification.
+Even if it is not SSIS, the result is similar for all systems that use SQL Server.

-Open the ADO NET source and change the data access mode to SQL Commands.
-Now that you can enter SQL, you write a Select statement that retrieves data from the database.
-The text that contains characters that are not available in Shift-JIS at that time is forced to convert to varchar using cast.
+Open ADO NET Translator and change the data access mode to SQL Command.
+Now that you can enter SQL, write a Select statement to retrieve data from the database.
+Text that contains characters that cannot be used in Shift-JIS is forcibly converted to varchar using cast.

-You can see that the text has been written to csv successfully.
-In addition, all characters that cannot be used in Shift-JIS are you can see that it has been converted to.
+You can see that the text is successfully written to the CSV.
+Also, all characters that cannot be used in Shift-JIS are "?"
+You can see that it has been converted to: